The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: Asymptotically Safe Standard Model

 This rather high-order of the Taylor expansion allows us to discuss the convergence of the potential at the UV fixed point.
-For the sake of simplicity, we do not consider such a general potential but the classical one for scales below $ k\le 10^{17}$.
+For the sake of simplicity, we do not consider such a general potential for scales below $ k\le 10^{17}$\,GeV.
 Such non-trivial potentials at the EW and metastability scales will be discussed in detail elsewhere.

 The flows of the couplings and wave functions in the approximation are extracted at vanishing momentum, which captures the average momentum dependence as discussed in detail at the beginning of this section.
 For the details of the projection onto the flow equations for all couplings, see \Cref{app:Flows}.